blockchain-unica/rosetta-smart-contracts/contracts/upgradeableProxy/README.md

 SmartPy has no anonymous functions and no delegate calls and the workaround consists of the Proxy emulating the expected behavior by using a function that has the same name as the target function in Logic.
 - **Move/Aptos**: cannot be implemented.
 - **Fe/Ethereum**: implementation of the Upgradeable Proxy is more high level and there are some limitations.
 The Logic contract that can be upgraded is treated as a Fe Ingot (meaning signatures of functions can't change)
+- **Leo/Aleo**: Aleo natively supports upgradability of contracts and requires no proxy.